 The Rapture will transpire in the twinkling of an eye.

-There is no sign that needs to be fulfilled before the Lord comes at the Rapture.
-In a moment of time we will be translated from a state of corruption to that of incorruption.
+No sign needs to be fulfilled before the Lord comes at the Rapture.
+In a moment, we will be translated from a state of corruption to that of incorruption.